janspoerer/janspoerer.github.io/_posts/2022-08-20-nlpjourney-1-of-75.markdown

 Nice that you've clicked through!

-This is just the begging of a lengthy process of writing my Ph.D. dissertation in Natural Language Processing, and you will be my real-time weekly witness!
+This is just the beginning of a lengthy process of writing my Ph.D. dissertation in Natural Language Processing, and you will be my real-time weekly witness!

 These weekly updates will always be structured in the same way.
 So let's get started.

-You can follow these updates on: [Substack](https://nlpjourney.substack.com/) [Blog](https://janspoerer.github.io/phdstudies/) [Telegram](https://t.me/+gmkAaVlKPh4xZTky) [WhatsApp](https://chat.whatsapp.com/F6901LMMJWIGlxrahkgBcq) [LinkedIn](https://www.linkedin.com/in/janspoerer/) [Medium](https://medium.com/@janspoerer/about) [Twitter](https://twitter.com/JanSpoerer)
+You can follow these updates on: [Substack](https://nlpjourney.substack.com/) [Blog](https://janspoerer.github.io/phdstudies/) [Telegram](https://t.me/+gmkAaVlKPh4xZTky) [WhatsApp](https://chat.whatsapp.com/F6901LMMJWIGlxrahkgBcq) [LinkedIn](https://www.linkedin.com/in/janspoerer/) [Medium](https://medium.com/@janspoerer/about) [Twitter](https://twitter.com/JanSpoerer) [Calendly](https://calendly.com/janspoerer/60m-private)

 ## What Happened Since Last Week?